This Young Woman's Resemblance To Her Famous Grandmother Is Uncanny

 Grace Kelly’s beauty lives on.

-Camille Gottlieb, the late princess of Monaco’s 19-year-old granddaughter, bears a rather striking resemblance to her.
+Camille Gottlieb, the 19-year-old granddaughter of the late princess of Monaco, bears a rather striking resemblance to her.
 The likeness has never been more obvious than in a recent Instagram, in which Gottlieb posed in a pouty, cigarette-in-mouth manner that looks like Kelly in the Alfred Hitchcock film “Rear Window.”

 Here it is in action:

-A glance at Gottlieb’s Instagram feed proves their similarities go far beyond one photo.
+A glance at Gottlieb’s Instagram feed proves the similarities between her and her grandmother go far beyond one photo.
 She has Kelly’s striking blue eyes, similarly colored hair, the arched brows and a face that’s clearly comfortable in photos.

 Come to Gottlieb’s page for the uncanny comparisons, stay for the adorable pups.